 Most recently, a campaign to get women to love their noses sparked worldwide attention. #SideProfileSelfie, curated by journalist Radhika Sanghani saw women (and men) sharing pictures of their side profile online, breaking the "beauty taboo".

+According to statistics, 2,432 people in the UK underwent a rhinoplasty from in 2019.
 With (some) thanks to social media, we are starting to accept and celebrate who we are.
 Your nose might not be perfect – but what is the definition of perfect?
 Cosmetic surgery is not the answer to insecurities, it takes time and a heck load of self-love.
 No, I don’t regret having the surgery but would I have learned to embrace my nose with time?
 Possibly.